Mushbt/battleships-pp3/README.md

 [Back to top](<#Table of Contents>)

 # Testing
   - Testing and debugging has been performed throughout the building phase via the gitpod terminal.
+Proof of this is within the commits.
   - Tested in the gitpod terminal and CI Heroku terminal.
   - Testing has also been done by myself, my friends, my family and within the Slack Community.
-There is no known issues that cause the application to crash.
+There are no known issues that cause the application to crash.